Disclosure: This post may contain affiliate links. Please see our privacy policy.

 • Bring the heat on your stovetop up to medium.
 Add the beer, butter, onion, and garlic to your cast iron skillet.
 Allow the butter to melt and the beer bath to come to a simmer.

 • Once the beer bath is simmering, carefully add the sausage links using tongs.
 Let the brats simmer in their beer hot tub for 15 minutes.
+Top and serve as desired.

 Notes

-Expert Tips from Dietitian Summer Yule
+💭 Expert Tips from Dietitian Summer Yule

-Nutrition information is for one serving of the recipe.
+Nutrition information is for one serving of the recipe and does not include the beer bath ingredients, since they are not consumed.

 nutrition info disclaimer